 Early stage colorectal cancer surgery includes the following procedures:

-Advance stage colorectal cancer surgery: This is a more invasive surgical option, recommended when cancer has grown into or through your colon.
+This is a more invasive surgical option, recommended when cancer has grown into or through your colon.
 It can be of the following types:

 A certain number of chemotherapy cycles are also repeated after the surgery to kill the remaining cancer cells.
 This helps minimize the chances of cancer recurrence.

 In this treatment, radiation beams such as X-ray or proton beam are used to kill cancer cells.
 It also prevents cancer cells from multiplying any further.
 This treatment is more commonly used for rectal cancer treatment before surgery to shrink the tumor.
 It can also be used after the surgery.
-Radiation therapy is the best treatment if cancer has penetrated through the wall of the rectum or travelled to nearby lymph nodes.
+Radiation therapy is the best treatment if cancer has penetrated through the wall of the rectum or traveled to nearby lymph nodes.

 Targeted drug therapy is typically used for people with advanced colon cancer.
 It can be given alone or in combination with chemotherapy.
 Specific drugs help cancer cells commit suicide and strengthen the immune system.
 However, this treatment comes with limited benefits and risk of side effects.